NiklasEi/www-nikl-me/blog/2023/notes_on_android_development_with_bevy.md

     pub left: f32,
 }
 ```
-*This system calculates the pixels that I should keep away from the borders of the screen to not overlap with cut-outs or things like software buttons.
+*This system calculates the distance in pixels that content should keep from the borders of the screen to not overlap with cut-outs or things like software buttons.
 The pixel values are stored in a resource and default to 0 on other platforms than Android.*

-The idea is to use the `rust$Layout` resource in all systems that spawn sprites/UI and use the `top`, `bottom`, `left` and `right` values to keep appropriate distance from software buttons and cut-outs.
+The idea is to use the `rust$Layout` resource in all systems that spawn sprites or UI and use the `top`, `bottom`, `left` and `right` values to keep appropriate distance from software buttons and cut-outs.
 On my S10+, this works perfectly for the software buttons on the bottom, but not for the info bar on top of my screen.
-The content rect reports too big numbers for the top and I opened [rust-windowing/winit#2931] for that (but I am not convinced if this is really a winit issue or further upstream).
+The content rect reports too big numbers for the top and I opened [rust-windowing/winit#2931] for that (but I am not sure if this is really a winit issue or further upstream).

 ## Performance